intel/ai-containers/pytorch/serving/README.md

 2. (Optional) Push TorchServe Image to a Private Registry

-    If you added layers to an existing torchserve container image in a [previous step](#build-container), use `docker push` to add that image to a private registry that your cluster can access.
+    If you added layers to an existing torchserve container image in a [previous step](#test-model), use `docker push` to add that image to a private registry that your cluster can access.

 3. Set up Model Storage

-    Your model archive file will no longer be accessible from your local environment, so it needs to be added to either an S3 bucket (via [Mountpoint](https://github.com/awslabs/mountpoint-s3/blob/main/doc/CONFIGURATION.md) or Cluster Configuration), [PVC](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/), or [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs).
+    Your model archive file will no longer be accessible from your local environment, so it needs to be added to a [PVC](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) using a network storage solution like [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs).

 4. Install TorchServe Chart